First, a challenge. Take a shot every time I mention Far Cry 3. You’ll be trashed by the time you’ve read this.

 Fuck.
 Fuck.
 Shit.
 Whatever just make another Far Cry 3 Clone, open world game.
-In the game you are tasked with bringing down the head of the Santa Blanca drug cartel in Bolivia.
+In the game, you are tasked with bringing down the head of the Santa Blanca drug cartel in Bolivia.
 This is done by taking out various underbosses until you reach the head of the cartel, El Sueno.
 In what order you take down the bosses is up to the player.

 Visually the game looks great.
 I wasn’t able to run it maxed out, but I never had any frame-rate drops, and some of the details in the game are amazing.
-The environments are varied from urban areas, to jungles, to deserts and even snowy mountain tops.
+The environments are varied from urban areas to jungles, to deserts and even snowy mountaintops.
 This gives a lot of variety to the game’s environments.

-Character models are pretty good to, especially the player’s character.
+Character models are pretty good too, especially the player’s character.
 From the way you would get dirty, muddy or wet, or how the pouches would change depending on what weapons you had equipped, it looks incredible.
 You do get to create your own character and dress them up.
 Unfortunately, wearing body armour doesn’t reduce damage, and wearing civilian clothes doesn’t make you less conspicuous in the eyes of the cartel.

 Sadly this really just makes the game feel generic and routine.
 There’s nothing new or interesting in this game.
-You can play through the missions in any order, but it doesn’t effect the cartel in any way.
-Taking out security doesn’t seem to reduce the amount of sicarios around, and taking out their ability to produce cocaine doesn’t seem to limit their funding for equipment.
+You can play the missions in any order, but it doesn’t affect the cartel in any way.
+Taking out security doesn’t seem to reduce the number of sicarios around, and taking out their ability to produce cocaine doesn’t seem to limit their funding for equipment.
 It would have been more interesting if taking down certain bosses of the cartel first had an actual effect on them.

 Another enemy you have to contend with is Unidad, who are some sort of corrupt Bolivian special police unit.
 These pricks are relentless and annoying as fuck.
 Once in a fight, if you kill a few of them they’ll call in attack helicopters that endlessly follow you until you’re dead.
 This becomes especially annoying if you end up bumping into one of their patrols whilst on your way onto a mission, or even during one.
-I truly found the harder sections of the game were only harder because there was more Unidad troopers driving around.
+I truly found the harder sections of the game were only harder because there were more Unidad troopers driving around.